rune/rune/docs/docs/publishing/supported-games.md

 # Supported Games

-Rune handles all the complexity of building a multiplayer game.
-We've made this SDK to make your life simple and we've tried to make it general enough that you can build almost anything.
-Any game that follows the [overall game guidelines](how-it-works/syncing-game-state.md#restrictions) and [server-side logic](advanced/server-side-logic.md) guidelines is supported.
+You can make any game that follows the [overall game guidelines](how-it-works/syncing-game-state.md#restrictions) and [server-side logic](advanced/server-side-logic.md) guidelines.
+Rune takes care of netcode, servers, voice chat, matchmaking, and much more.
+You just focus on your game.

 ## Examples of Supported Games {#examples-of-supported-games}